uvraj/Checkerboard-MC/README.md

 # Checkerboard-MC
 Checkerboard Texture Pack for Minecraft

+Recommended Shader : Raspberry Public4 / Or Continuuum if you want POM.

-Use it as your own risk.
+Use it at your own risk.

-Unzip the goddamn zip into your RP folder before you do anything.
+Unzip the zip into your RP folder before you do anything.

-_DONT F*CKIN STEAL MY TEXTURES OR ILL SUE YOU._
+_DONT STEAL MY TEXTURES OR ILL SUE YOU._

  Actually, who would steal my bad af textures :}